IndustriaTech/django-cmsplugin-tabs/README.rst

 django-cmsplugin-tabs require django, django-cms and django-ckeditor

-Plugin was developed under Django ver 1.6 and Django-CMS ver 3.0
+Plugin was developed under Django ver 1.8 and DjangoCMS ver 3.1.

+It should work on older versions of Django and DjangoCMS.
+Pull requests are welcome.